Newquay: Geology

+Economy

 Tourism

-Newquay has been a major tourist destination for more than a century, principally on account of its coastline and nine long and accessible sandy beaches, including Fistral.
+Newquay has been a major tourist destination for more than a century, principally on account of its coastline and nine long and accessible sandy beaches.
+These include Fistral, which could claim to the best known surfing beach in the British Isles.
 Around 25,000 people live in Newquay, but the population can increase to 100,000 or more in the summer because Newquay has a large stock of holiday accommodation.

-Established in sections throughout the 20th century, Trenance Leisure Gardens are in a wooded, formerly marshy valley on the quieter edge of Newquay, stretching down to the Gannel Estuary.
+During the 20th century, the town developed in sections, Trenance Leisure Gardens are in a wooded, formerly marshy valley on the quieter edge of Newquay, stretching down to the Gannel Estuary.
 From the Edwardian era it provided recreation for tourists with walks, tennis courts and a bowling green.
 The gardens are spanned by a stone railway viaduct which was rebuilt just before the Second World War.
-The boating lake was dug during the depression of the 1930s as a work creation scheme.
+The boating lake was dug during the depression of the 1930s, as a work creation scheme.
 In the late 1960s, further enterprises were established by the council, including mini-golf, a swimming pool, the Little Western Railway miniature railway which opened in 1968 and Newquay Zoo, which opened in 1969.

 Newquay was also known for the "Run to the Sun" event, which began on Fistral Beach in 1987 and then took place for many years during the public holiday on the last weekend in May at Trevelgue Holiday Park.
 People visited the town in Volkswagen camper vans, Volkswagen Beetles and other custom cars.
-The last RTTS took place in 2014, but it was announced in early 2023 that the event would return on 27 May to a new site at St Mawgan, just outside Newquay.
+The last RTTS took place in 2014, but in 2023, it was announced that the event would return on 27 May to a new site at St Mawgan, just outside Newquay.

 Other events in recent times have included the large Boardmasters music festival, which attracts another 50,000 visitors over one weekend in early August and is held on sites at Watergate Bay (outside the urban area) and Fistral Beach.
 Cornwall Pride moved to Newquay from Truro in 2017, and this took place in 2018 on the last Saturday in August.

 The 630 mi South West Coast Path runs through the town.